Body odour (BO)

 - certain types of medicine, such as antidepressants

-Body odour may also be linked to excessive sweating and smelly feet.
+Often the cause of body odour is unknown, but it may be linked to excessive sweating and smelly feet.